 End the Conversation on a Positive Note

-So, you had an argument with your significant other.
+So, you argued with your significant other.
 It happens to the best of us.
-Maybe it was about something small, like who left the dishes in the sink, or maybe it was about something bigger, like how you\’re spending your money.
+Maybe it was about something small, like who left the dishes in the sink, or perhaps it was about something bigger, like how you’re spending your money.

-Second, apologize for anything that might have hurt them emotionally during the fight.
+Second, apologise for anything that might have hurt them emotionally during the fight.
 Third, try to compromise and work together so that both parties are happy at the end of the day.